 Surgery or cancer treatment may have affected your balance or ability to walk or move around.
 Balance training guided by an exercise physiologist, physiotherapist or occupational therapist may help improve your balance and muscle strength.

 Bowel or bladder changes

-Sometimes radiotherapy to the chest and heart area leads to an increased risk of heart problems after treatment.
-Risk factors for radiation-associated heart damage include:
+Radiation therapy to the chest area and some types of chemotherapy may damage the heart muscle and lead to an increased risk of heart problems after treatment.
+Risk factors include: